SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

       readonly isSomeNewFeatureEnabled = this.featureConfig.isLevel('1.1');
     ```

-3. If you want to conditionally show show components in templates you can use `cxFeatureLevel` directive:
+3. If you want to conditionally show a component in a template you can use `cxFeatureLevel` directive:

     ```typescript
     <newComponent *cxFeatureLevel="'1.1'"></newComponent>